 9. Start a Series

-There's nothing like share a story together, even if it isn't your own.
+There's nothing like sharing a story together, even if it isn't your own.
 My husband and I love weekly time together catching up on joint Netflix loves.
-You could choose a long running TV show, an epic movie series, or maybe a create a list of classic movies together to check out from the library and off your list all year long.
+You could choose a long-running TV show, an epic movie series, or maybe create a list of classic movies together to check out from the library and off your list all year long.

 10. Play a Game

 There's nothing like a little healthy competition to get your heart pumping.
 Whether you hit the court for some one-onone, play a little tennis, get your video game on, or simply break out a board game you haven't played in forever, playing together can be fun and affordable.